orayaprolu/learning_cpp/notes/chapter_2/chapter_2_summary.md

 - When you #include a file, the content of the file is inserted at the point of inclusion
   - We use angle brackets < > when the code lives in system paths
+    - Preprocessor will only serach for directories specified by the `include directories` configuration, this is defaulted to directories that come with your compiler/OS
-  - We use quotes "" for own project files in current project directory
+  - We use quotes "" for own project files in current project directory that we wrote ourselves

 - A header file consists of two parts: a header guard and the conents of the header file, which sould be the forward declarations of all the identifiers